 To apply for MI Choice, contact the waiver agency in your region.

-To apply for Home Help services, contact your local office of the Department of Human Services.
+To apply for Home Help Services, contact your local office of the Department of Health & Human Services.

 If you are enrolled in Medicaid or MI Choice (see above), your regular benefits will cover some of your expenses while you live in an assisted living facility, like physical therapy or prescription costs.
 However, Michigan does not have a Medicaid program that will pay for room and board in an assisted living facility.

 Michigan operates a Program of All-Inclusive Care for the Elderly (PACE).
 To qualify for PACE, you must be 55 or older and live in an area served by a PACE provider.
 You must also require a nursing home level of care, and you must be able to live safely in the community with PACE services.
-You can see a list of Michigan’s eight PACE providers here.
+You can see a list of Michigan's 18 PACE centers here.

 PACE participants receive their services from an interdisciplinary team of professionals like physicians, nurses, and social workers, whose role is to coordinate individualized care and services to keep seniors in their own homes and communities.
 Medicaid pays for all the services offered in the PACE program.
 If you are interested in a PACE program, apply directly to the one you are interested in, and the program will help determine your eligibility.

-If you do not qualify for Medicaid and do not "meet" the nursing home level of care, you may still qualify for some personal assistance services if you are physically disabled and need help with activities of daily living like eating, dressing, or bathing.
-Michigan’s Area Agencies on Aging administers a supportive program.
+If you don't qualify for Medicaid and do not meet the nursing home level of care, you may still qualify for some personal assistance services if you are physically disabled and need help with activities of daily living like eating, dressing, or bathing.
+Michigan's Area Agencies on Aging administers a supportive program.
 Contact your local AAA to apply.

 1 | 2